Castaway 2007: Broadcast

 Castaway 2007 was broadcast on BBC One and presented by Danny Wallace, with spin-off shows on BBC Three.
 The main show was initially 60 minutes long, broadcast each Sunday at 9pm.
 It was further announced on 11 March 2007 that there would be a spin-off show on weekday evenings called Castaway: The Last 24 Hours.
 Each show showed the highlights of the previous day and was hosted by Danny Wallace.
 The spin-off show, Castaway Exposed was broadcast on BBC Three, presented by Richard Bacon.

 From 8 April, the show format was changed to three half-hour shows per week at 7pm on Sundays, Tuesdays and Thursdays.
 This was seen by commentators as a way of moving the show out of prime-time, as its viewing figures had halved since the launch episode.

 Location

 A number of locations in New Zealand were touted including Durville, Slipper, Rotoroa, Forsyth and Arapawa Islands.
-The island chosen was Great Barrier Island, New Zealand.
+The series was filmed in Harataonga Bay on the north-eastern coast of Great Barrier Island.